Distributing Wrongful Death Settlements in Missouri & Kansas?

 A wrongful death claim arises when a person dies because of another person's negligence or wrongdoing.
 Automobile accidents, slip and fall accidents, and other personal injury accidents can result in a wrongful death claim.
 The laws regarding wrongful death claims in Missouri and Kansas are similar, but there are a few key differences.
-One difference is how wrongful death settlements are divided in Missouri and Kansas.
+One difference is how wrongful death settlements are divided in the two states.

-If a loved one has passed away and you have a question about a wrongful death claim, please call our wrongful death lawyer in Kansas City at 816-203-0143.
-We handle wrongful death claims throughout Missouri and Kansas and provide free, confidential consultations
+If a loved one has passed away and you have a question about a wrongful death claim, call our office today at 816-203-0143 for a free consultation.
+Our experienced wrongful death attorneys handle these types of cases throughout Missouri and Kansas.

 Who Can File a Wrongful Death Claim in Kansas and Missouri?